Skip to content

 The “other” category includes many HID types, including assistive technologies, eye tracking and VR interfaces, voice control systems, switch access, and future HIDs that haven’t been developed yet.

-- Simply hovering an element should not be enough to show interest in that element, since the user might just be moving the mouse from one place to another on the screen.
+1. Simply hovering or focusing an element should not be enough to show interest in that element, since the user might just be moving from one place to another, and not trying to pause and show interest.
 It would be highly distracting to the user if such a move caused many popovers to show up.
-For this reason, showing interest needs to be done by hovering an element for a period of time.
+For this reason, showing interest needs to be done by hovering/focusing an element for a period of time.

-- For a similar reason, losing interest cannot be provided by just de-hovering the element.
+2. For a similar reason, losing interest cannot be provided by just de-hovering/blurring the element.
 For example, in the common case of a link that has a hovercard, it is very common for the hovercard to be separated from the element by some padding space.
-And it is also common for the user to want to move their mouse from the link to the hovercard, e.g. to select and copy some text.
+And it is also common for mouse users to want to move their mouse from the link to the hovercard, e.g. to select and copy some text.
 However, since there’s a gap between the elements, moving the mouse across that gap constitutes a de-hover of both the element and its target.
 For this reason, losing interest needs to be done by de-hovering the element (and its target) for a period of time.

 There was some discussion about the need to allow UAs to modify these delays based on user needs.
 For example, some users might require longer delays to be able to navigate between popovers.
 There was a discussion about potentially using keywords (e.g. “short”, “medium”, “long”) rather than explicit numbers for these properties.
 However, there was strong pushback against that for several reasons, the primary one being that it’s not possible to normalize all sites down to a small set of named values.
 The alternative suggestion, which meets the use case, is that the UA is allowed to modify delays, as needed, to be a proper agent for the user.
 One example might be a setting like “multiply all delays by 10x”.